Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 Butternut or white walnut trees have smooth gray bark, grow up to 66 ft.
 (20 m), and produce delicious nuts.
 Butternut trees resemble black walnut trees, only that they are smaller with smoother bark.
 White walnuts grow in full sun and thrive in zones 3 to 7.

-Butternut trees has a few distinguishing features to tell them apart from other walnut species.
-For example, the fruit of butternut trees are oval, not round.
-Their leaves tend to have fewer leaflets.
-White walnut trees don’t tolerate the heat as much as black walnut trees.
+Butternut trees have a few distinguishing features that set them apart from other walnut species.
+For instance, the fruit of butternut trees is oval-shaped instead of round.
+Additionally, their leaves typically have a lower number of leaflets compared to other walnut varieties.
+Moreover, white walnut trees demonstrate less tolerance to heat when compared to black walnut trees.

-White walnut trees also emit toxic chemicals in the ground.
+White walnut trees also emit toxic chemicals into the ground.
 However, this is not as strong as black walnut and doesn’t affect surrounding plants as much.

 Walnut tree leaves: Butternut tree leaves contain between 11 and 23 leaflets which have an oblong, lanceolate shape up to 5” (12 cm) long.
 The leaflets have toothed-edges, and they come to a distinct tip.
 The leaf stems always have a single large tip or terminal leaf.